fac19/week11-where-is-whippy/README.md

 ## Dependencies Installed

+- pg - Non-blocking postgres client for Node (API)
+- dotenv - Allows private variables to be added (API)

 ### Dev Dependencies Installed

-- Jest - Testing library
+- Jest - Testing library (API)

 ## To install a new local database